pastelnetwork/Pastel-Release/guides/super-node.md

 To become an active SuperNode on the Pastel Network, follow the official guide [here][join-mainnet-link]

-Learn more about the benefits of becoming a SuperNode [here][join-mainnet-link]
+Learn more about the benefits of becoming a SuperNode [here][super-node benefits]

 If you need help, join our [Discord community][discord-community-link]